openjs-foundation/cross-project-council/meetings/breakout_meetings/2019-01-14-project-progression.md

 * Jory: My Concerns for these definitions is that you might be precluding these smaller projects from having a voice and being able to take on voting decisions.
 * Matteo: For me it seems a little bit complicated.
 If a project isn’t very active, would they be willing to invest time in building the foundation?
 * Jory: There’s a difference between thriving and small projects.
 There are upper limits to projects, though they are thriving, and that’s ok.
 * Michael: We’re trying to word it so anyone can participate in the regular work.
-There are multiple open paths to becoming voting members, if you’re big enough - get it, but if you’re smaller, you can get recognition as voting members by the many paths we have to get there.
+There are multiple open paths to becoming voting members, if the project is big enough there is direct representation.
+If the project is smaller there are several paths to get there in the governance being proposed.
 * Jory: We believe in the power of small projects/business and what they can bring to the table.
 We don’t want to undervalue that.
 * Tierney: I concur 100%.
 That’s how node was built.
 * Myles: not hearing anything that’s saying small projects can’t become voting members/contributors right now as a top level project.